no triangle studios

 Scope

-Eight renderings, 60-second animation
+Ten renderings, two floor plans, 60-second animation

 Engagement